Growth in groups: ideas and perspectives

-\item {\em Group theory: subgroup classification.} If $e\in A$, the extreme case $|A\cdot A|=|A|$ happens exactly when $A$ is a subgroup of $G$.
+If $e\in A$, the extreme case $|A\cdot A|=|A|$ happens exactly when $A$ is a subgroup of $G$.
 There are results on subgroup classification from the 80s and 90s intended to bypass parts of the Classification of Finite Simple Groups by elementary arguments.
+The motivation was clear: the Classification Theorem had -- especially at first -- an extremely long proof, dispersed in many articles.
+Thus, alternative proofs for some of its consequences were in demand.

-Several results of these kind \cite{LP}\footnote{Circulated in preprint form since ca.\,1998.}, \cite{Bab82}, \cite{Pyb93} later played an important role in the study of growth results: their techniques for studying sets with $|A \cdot A|=|A|$ (that is, subgroups) turned out to be robust enough to extend to the study of sets for which $|A \cdot A|$ is not much larger than $|A|$.
+As we will later see, several of these alternative, relatively elementary arguments -- in particular, those in \cite{LP} (circulated in preprint form since ca.\,1998.), \cite{Bab82} and \cite{Pyb93} -- later played an important role in the study of growth: their techniques for studying sets with $|A \cdot A|=|A|$ (that is, subgroups) turned out to be robust enough to extend to the study of sets for which $|A \cdot A|$ is not much larger than $|A|$.